rust-lang/rust/docs/dev/architecture.md

 in a statically typed language, it's hard to make an error in the protocol itself if messages are themselves typed.

-The middle, and most important, boundary is `ra_ide`.
+The middle, and most important, boundary is `ide`.
 Unlike `rust-analyzer`, which exposes API, `ide` uses Rust API and is intended to use by various tools.
 Typical test creates an `AnalysisHost`, calls some `Analysis` functions and compares the results against expectation.